DPI-WE/minitest/content.md

-# Testing your code with `MiniTest`
+# Testing your code
 Testing is a critical skill in software development.
 It helps ensure your code works as expected and remains reliable as it evolves.
-In this lesson, we'll start by discussing the fundamentals of software testing, including how to gather requirements, write functional requirements using user stories, and develop test plans.
+In this lesson, we'll start by discussing the fundamentals of software testing, starting with how to gather and write functional requirements.
 Then, we'll introduce [`MiniTest`](https://github.com/minitest/minitest), a testing framework included with Ruby, to write our first unit tests.

 ## The Importance of Testing
 Before diving into specific tools and techniques, it's essential to understand why testing is crucial: